rubenwardy/minetest_modding_book/_en/basics/lua.md

 two()
 ```

-The dump() function can turn any variable into a string so the programmer can
+The dump() function converts almost any variable into a string so that the programmer can
 see what it is.
 In this example, the foo variable will be printed as "bar", including the quotes
 which show it is a string.
 This reveals that the foo variable was global, because it could be
 accessed from another function than the one in which it was declared.